Anti-Concurrent Causation in Car Insurance: What It Means for Your Claim

 Maryland Limited Insurers must provide annual written notices explaining the ACC clause; Insurance Code § 19-215

-New York Pending Legislation Senate Bill S6205 (2025) proposes banning ACC in policies for flood-combined losses
+New York Pending Legislation Senate Bill S6205 (introduced March 2025) proposes prohibiting ACC for flood-combined losses; remains in Senate Insurance Committee as of May 2026

-Florida, Texas, Colorado, Arizona Enforced as Written ACC clauses are generally upheld if clearly worded
+Florida, Texas, Colorado, Connecticut, Alabama Enforced as Written ACC clauses are generally upheld if clearly worded

-In California and Washington, the efficient proximate cause doctrine is the standard.
+In California and Washington, the efficient proximate cause doctrine is the controlling standard.
 Under this rule, courts look at which peril was the dominant or primary cause of the loss — and if that peril is covered, the claim must be paid regardless of secondary excluded causes.
 This makes ACC clauses largely unenforceable in those states.
+North Dakota and West Virginia similarly decline to enforce ACC clauses under their state doctrines.

 Pincher's Pro Tip

-If you live in California or Washington, an ACC-based claim denial may be legally challengeable.
+If you live in California, Washington, North Dakota, or West Virginia, an ACC-based claim denial may be legally challengeable.
 Document the sequence of events clearly and identify which peril was the primary cause of your loss — this is the basis of your appeal in those states.

 Smart Savings Made Simple!